Next Gen ATP Finals

 The Next Gen ATP Finals is an annual men's professional exhibition tennis tournament organized by the Association of Tennis Professionals (ATP) for the best players of the season aged 20 years old or younger.
-The event debuted in 2017 at the PalaLido in Milan, where it was also staged for the next four editions.
-It was moved to King Abdullah Sports City in Jeddah, where it was held from 2023 until 2025.
+The event debuted in 2017 at the Fiera Milano.
+After two years it was moved to the PalaLido in Milan, where it was staged for the next three editions (not held in 2020).
+It was then moved to King Abdullah Sports City in Jeddah, where it was held from 2023 until 2025.
 From 2017 to 2023 the age threshold was 21 years and under.

 Ranking points, prize money and other features

 The tournament does not distribute points for the ATP rankings for the participants.
 The ATP does not count it as an official ATP Tour tournament victory, but matches count towards official win–loss season record.
 Prize money worth US $2,275,000 is distributed and counts to the players' totals.
 From the beginning, the tournament regularly has incorporated new and experimental features that may or may not be introduced into other tennis events later on.
 It pioneered the implementation of electronic line-calling (so called 'Hawk-Eye Live' completely replacing human line-judges) back in 2017.
 Other experimental features include scoring systems different from recognized tennis matches, players communicating with their coaches via headphones, and so on.